 This is the most common type of innovation because it is less daunting and a more realistic way of bringing about innovation.
-Incremental innovation -is to spot opportunities for improvements within existing tools, processes, technology and markets.
+Incremental innovation is to spot opportunities for improvements within existing tools, processes, technology and markets.
 This is something your business may be doing already without labelling it as ‘innovation’.
-However, often small ideas get lost or forgotten if there’s no clear process in place on how to capture, curate and manage them.
+However, small ideas often get lost or forgotten if there’s no clear process in place on how to capture, curate and manage them.
 Incremental innovation is subtle but effective and still requires a level of innovation management.
-To help transform ideas into action but also ensure that there’s a feedback loop back to the employee who came up with the idea in the first place.
+This helps transform ideas into action whilst creating a feedback loop back to the employee who came up with the idea in the first place.

 2. Disruptive innovation: a bold move that rocks the boat

 The most widely known example of this type of innovation is Apple’s iPhone, which was the first to move away from buttons, keypads and scroll wheels.
 Also known as stealth innovation, disruptive innovation is often expensive and considered superior to anything else in existence.
 It’s not just new to you, it’s new full stop.
 Internally, however, this could be something other businesses are already using but it’s new to you.
 It’s disruptive to the operation of the business and therefore holds more risk if not managed effectively.

 3. Architectural innovation: using proven technology in a new way